polazarus/ocamlyices/README.markdown

 That is why personnaly I prefer to stick with Yices without GMP.
 At the moment (1.0.34), `libyices.so` is dependent on `libgmp.so.10` (that is, a GMP version 5.x).
-Most recent systems comes with packages for the version 5.x of GMP, called for instance `libgmp10` and `libgmp10-dev` (with headers) on Debian and Ubuntu.
+Most recent systems come with packages for the version 5.x of GMP, called for instance `libgmp10` and `libgmp10-dev` (with headers) on Debian and Ubuntu.

 Since version 0.6, Ocamlyices does not need to know which one is in use, but